List of The Young and the Restless characters introduced in the 2000s: Cameron Kirsten

 At one point during the flight, Sharon attempted to kill herself by jumping out of the door of the jet.
 Cameron restrained her and told her that she had so much to live for and that her life had just begun.
 He comforted her and held her in his arms.
 Sharon finally calmed down and returned to her seat.
 Just as Cameron tried to kiss Sharon, Nick rushed out of the curtain behind them and pushed Cameron to the floor.
 He delivered blow after blow to Cameron, who, at this point was too shocked by Nick's appearance to try to defend himself.
 Sharon jumped out of her seat and stood, watching in horror as the abuse continued.

 Finally, Nick knocked Cameron unconscious and dragged him to the door, strapping a parachute onto him.
 He roughly pushed Cameron out of the jet, and he began his plummet to the ground.
 Meanwhile, in the jet, Nick strapped parachutes to him and Sharon too, and they followed Cameron.
 In the morning, Cameron awoke to find himself in a cornfield, where, incidentally, Nicholas and Sharon had also landed.
 When he woke up, Cameron had noticed a horrible pain in his right leg, but he didn't realize the severity of his wound until Nicholas tried to move the leg and Cameron screamed.
 Although they knew about this, Nicholas and Sharon forced Cameron to walk until they found civilization.
 If Cameron made any moves, Nicholas threatened to beat him with a large stick he found in the field.

 As they walked down the dirt road, Nicholas and Sharon treated Cameron very cruelly, with Sharon even pushing him and telling him to move faster.
 Soon, they came upon a stand selling sweet corn, and there they called the police.
 Those police believed Nicholas and Sharon's story and put Cameron into a police car.
 Cameron Kirsten was last seen on the show being hauled away in that police car, with a look of cold fury and determination upon his face.

+In May 2023, Sharon received a mysterious bottle of champagne, with a note which made her reminisce about the past.
+The champagne bottle had blood marks on it.
+Soon after, Sharon informed Nick of other gifts that she mysteriously received and that relate to Cameron, without any sender address or information.
+Concerned that the gifts are connected to Cameron, Sharon informs Detective Chance Chancellor of the mysterious gifts and their connection to her previous assailant, who then finds out that Cameron has indeed been released from prison.
+At that same moment, Cameron checks into the Athletic Club in Genoa City.